Are there are any rules regarding bottles / cans of alcohol at Folk in a Field?

 There is a ‘no glass policy’ on site as it is a grazing field and we cannot have livestock getting hurt.
 Please don't bring your own alcohol or glass bottles.
 There will be a pub-priced bar on site with a large range of real ales, wines, ciders, lagers and soft drinks.

 No, but students make very good stewards!

-Can I marshal at the event?
+Can I marshall at the event?

 Can I bring my dog?

-Yes BUT, your dog MUST be kept on a lead at all times.
+Yes BUT your dog MUST be kept on a lead at all times.
 The Event insurance requires this.
 If a dog is causing distraction to performers or public, is aggressive, or you fail to clean up after your dog you will be asked to leave, or remove it from site.
-Every owner is responsible for their dog and Folk in a Field will not accept any responsability for the wellbeing or care for any dog.
+Every owner is responsible for their dog and Folk in a Field will not accept any responsibility for the wellbeing or care for any dog.

-Is there seating.
+Is there seating?
 I am a pensioner and I can’t stand for long.

 There is standing room in front of the main stage and seating room further back (bring your own chairs).
 The session tent has seating, there will be seating available at the Tea and Cake Tent, and available around the site.
 You are welcome to bring your own chairs as long as you are not obstructing other people's view.